MauriceButler/sassquatch/readme.md

 sassquatch
 ==========

+### Due to some issues with node-sass and the simplicity in getting ruby installed on all environments sassquatch wil no longer be updated.

 sassquatch (sass [q] watch) is a simple file watcher and compiler for SASS (.scss) files.

 When you save changes to a .scss file it is automagicly compiles it to css for you.